 The Antioch Podcasts are audio recordings of three different kinds of content:

 - Topical Discussions with our Multi-ethnic cast.
-A circle of regular “cast members” comprised of worship leaders from the Madison Church campuses regularly gather around the microphones to discuss topics related to worship leadership.
+A circle of regular “cast members” comprised of anti-racist leaders from the Madison Church campuses regularly gather around the microphones to discuss topics related to leadership.
 You might want to think of these as “One Topic: Many Speakers.”

 - Curated Sermons and Speeches.
 We also share recordings given in various settings which touch on leadership in multi-ethnic contexts, multi-ethnic church life, racial reconciliation, or anti-racism work.
 These curated presentations are remixed with the Antioch sound into pieces of content-rich audio art.

 Who is your target audience for the podcast?